english.beijing.gov.cn

 If the vehicle is lost, destroyed, damaged, returned or no longer used, an application for deregistration shall be filed;

-Applicants shall settle any traffic violations and accidents before applying for changes, transfers, or deregistration;
+Applicants must cooperate in resolving any outstanding traffic violations or accidents before applying for changes, transfers, or deregistration;

 In accordance with new national standards and manufacturers' recommended service life, electric bicycle registration certificates and license plates will be valid for 10 years and may be renewed upon expiration.